US Surgeon General urges parents and officials take these steps to protect children from Covid-19

-A return to in-person learning has led to thousands of students having to quarantine across the US, with Covid-19 cases among children surging to levels not seen since winter.
-With the increased threat, the US Surgeon General is urging parents and officials to take measures that reduce the risk of a child's environment.
+(CNN) -- A return to in-person learning has led to thousands of students having to quarantine across the US, with Covid-19 cases among children surging to levels not seen since winter.
+With the increased threat, the US surgeon general is urging parents and officials to take measures that reduce the risk of a child's environment.

 "If they are around people who are vaccinated, everyone in the household gets vaccinated, that significantly reduces the risk to our children," Dr. Vivek Murthy said in a conversation hosted by the US Chamber of Commerce Foundation.

-In the classroom, there are layers of protection that the CDC has laid out to keep children safe -- including wearing properly fitting masks, properly ventilating buildings and regular testing, Murthy said.
+In the classroom, there are layers of protection that the Centers for Disease Control and Prevention has laid out to keep children safe -- including wearing properly fitting masks, properly ventilating buildings and regular testing, Murthy said.

 "Even though our kids do better, that doesn't mean that Covid is benign, it doesn't mean that it's harmless in our children," Murthy said.
 "In fact, we've lost hundreds of children to Covid-19."